 A truant student who is less than 19 years of age can be reported to local police authorities and/or the District Attorney.
 Thank you for your assistance in reporting your child's absences from school according to policy.

-Please contact me if you have any questions about this letter.
+Please contact the Midfield Central office if you have any questions about this letter.